dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 * The web API runs at the URL: `https://localhost:5001`
 * The Blazor Server app runs at the URL: `https://localhost:5003`

-For testing, the preceding URLs are configured in the projects' `Properties/launchSettings.json` file.
+For testing, the preceding URLs are configured in the projects' `Properties/launchSettings.json` files.

 ::: zone-end

-> [!WARNING]
-> Use caution when providing users with the ability to upload files to a server.
-For more information, see <xref:mvc/models/file-uploads#security-considerations>.

 ### Upload result class

 ::: zone pivot="webassembly"

 The following `UploadResult` class in the **`Shared`** project maintains the result of an uploaded file.
 When a file fails to upload on the server, an error code is returned in `ErrorCode` for display to the user.
-A safe stored file name is generated on the server for each file and returned to the client in `StoredFileName` for display.
+A safe file name is generated on the server for each file and returned to the client in `StoredFileName` for display.
 Files are keyed between the client and server using the unsafe/untrusted file name in `FileName`.

 Provide a namespace for the class matching the **`Shared`** project's assembly name.
 For example: